-We’ve lived on our farm for five years and that first year was quiet.
-We focused on working the land; by establishing a garden, raising chickens, rabbits and cows.
+We focused our energy on establishing a large garden, raising chickens, rabbits and cows.
 Moving forward was a lot of work, leaving little time anything else.

-We noticed after that first year our hard work was benefiting the land, good wildlife began visiting and some stayed.
-All types of birds appeared, varieties like, red cardinals, blue birds, road runners, and mocking birds, Robert has even seen a few quail prior to raising our own.
+We noticed after that first year our hard work was benefiting the land, good wildlife began visiting and some even stayed.
+All varities of birds appeared like, red cardinals, blue birds, road runners, and mocking birds, Robert has even seen a few quail prior to raising our own.

 Gardeners can benefit from wild birds because they help deplete the bug population.
-Having a birdhouse available for them to occupy is like placing a welcome sign at the front door.
+Having birdhouses available for them to occupy is like placing a welcome sign at the front door.

 If you enjoyed today’s birdhouse let me know.
-My goal yesterday was to plant in the garden but unfortunately during morning chores a pile of wood caught my attention and I started building.
+My goal yesterday was to place in the garden but unfortunately during morning chores a pile of wood caught my attention and I started building again.

 Birdhouses are just a fun thing to create and if you like this style then you may enjoy the step by step building plans for our red cardinal birdhouse here.

 This one is a little boxy but just as fun with more ribbon details.